What is the cBioPortal for Cancer Genomics?

 What data types are in the portal?

-The portal currently stores DNA copy-number data (putative, discrete values per gene, e.g. "homozygously deleted" or "amplified", as well as log2 levels), mRNA and microRNA expression data, non-synonymous mutations, protein-level and phosphoprotein level (RPPA) data, DNA methylation data, and limited clinical data related to survival.
+The portal currently stores DNA copy-number data (putative, discrete values per gene, e.g. "deeply deleted" or "amplified", as well as log2 levels), mRNA and microRNA expression data, non-synonymous mutations, protein-level and phosphoprotein level (RPPA) data, DNA methylation data, and limited clinical data related to survival.
 For a complete breakdown of available data types per cancer study go to the Data Sets Page.

 Can I use figures from the Portal in my publications or presentations?